-Registration Period: Thu, Apr 11~Fri, Apr 12 at 09:00~12:00 and 13:00~17:00 form.
+Registration Period: Wed, Apr 9~Mon, Apr 14 at 09:00~12:00 and 13:00~17:00 printed on the remaining portion of your registration form.

-Class Placement: Tue, Apr 16 at 9:00~ on the notice-board <university-wide courses>,
+Class Placement: Wed, Apr 16 at 9:00~ on the notice-board <university-wide courses>,

-1F, Inter-departmental Education Bldg (School of Informatics & Sciences).
-Your placement will be announced using the registration number that is printed on the remaining portion of your registration
+1F, Liberal Arts and Sciences Main Building (School of Informatics & Sciences) and Graduate School of Languages & Cultures (GSLC) counter (Office, 1F, IRB Humanities & Social Sciences).
+Your placement will be announced using the registration number that is